- B305, Portland Square, Drake Circus, Plymouth, PL4 8AA

 BSc (Hons) in Computing and Informatics (2:1), University of Plymouth, June 1993

-I have a wide range of teaching experience both across qualification levels (from access course to MSc), and across computing disciplines (programming, systems analysis, artificial intelligence, web-development, multi-media, presentation and communication skills).
+I have a wide range of teaching experience both across qualification levels (access course, BSc, MSc and PhD), and across computing disciplines (programming, systems analysis, artificial intelligence, web-development, design patterns, multi-media, presentation and communication skills).

 My current teaching focuses on a first stage introduction to software engineering for multimedia and internet based applications.
-I also supervise final year projects, and PhD students.
+I also supervise final year projects.

 The underlying theme of my research is the adaptation and application of social science methodology to the software development process by software engineers themselves, rather than social scientists.
 To date, I have worked on three projects: